 Alzheimer’s Disease and Dementia: An Integrative Perspective Seminar Hosted at Wartburg

 Mount Vernon, N.Y.
-(December 1, 2016) – Wartburg hosted an interactive seminar “Alzheimer’s Disease and Dementia: An Integrative Perspective” on November 1, 2016 highlighting challenges with living with, and caring for those living with, Alzheimer’s disease and dementia.
+(December 1, 2016) – Wartburg hosted an interactive seminar “Alzheimer’s Disease and Dementia: An Integrative Perspective” on November 1, 2016 highlighting challenges of living with, and caring for those living with Alzheimer’s disease and dementia.
 The event was held in the Gatz Conference Center located on Wartburg’s beautiful 34-acre historic campus in Mount Vernon, NY.
 The seminar was presented by Wartburg; in partnership with the Alzheimer’s Association, Burke Medical Research Institute, Institute for Music and Neurologic Function (CenterLight Health System) and Pace University.
 Over 65 individuals were in attendance, including health care professionals, community members, religious leaders, caregivers, residents, board members and staff.

 “As underscored by the participants in this seminar, supporting families and letting them know they are not alone is a gift, especially for the professionals who are dedicated to Alzheimer’s disease and dementia research and caregiving,” said David J. Gentner, Wartburg President and CEO, who delivered the opening remarks.
 “Wartburg is humbled to partner with these outstanding institutions and individuals in the field of Alzheimer’s disease and dementia in presenting this information.
-I’d like to thank the individuals who shared their areas of expertise with our attendees so we may continue assisting individuals with the challenges of living with memory impairment as well as provide the support their caregivers need.”
+I’d like to thank the individuals who shared their areas of expertise with our attendees, so we may continue assisting individuals with the challenges of living with memory impairment as well as provide the support their caregivers need.”

 Ms. Ciminello led the panel discussion featuring seven well known experts, including Mark Adelman, BS, MLS (ASCP), DLM (ASCP), Integrative Health Consultant; Linda Carozza, PhD, CCC-SLP, Pace University; Ann Frey, BA, Wartburg; Patricia Gaston, LMSW, Alzheimer’s Association; Gary Gibson, PhD, Burke Medical Research Institute; Geraldine Sanders-Joyner, MSW, ACSW, LCSW-R, CCM, Wartburg and Concetta Tomaino, DA, MT-BC, LCAT, Institute for Music and Neurologic Function (CenterLight Health System.)